 The Prince sighs.
 "Balinor... he was your father right?
 I'm sorry."

 Arthur, noticing the lack of response, looks up at the sky and murmurs.
 "Magic is bad.
 All my life, that one sentence has been repeated and repeated over and over again.
-But... it's a lie.
-I know it is.
+Can it be true?"
+He looks at Merlin, "When I look at you, and Balinor...
 All those druid children never deserved to die...
-And you don't either.
-Because I trust you, you and your magic abilities."
+I don't believe you're bad."